Skip to content

 cpp

-c_str() guarantees returning a const char* terminated by \0, which can be passed directly to fopen, printf, or any other function expecting a C string.
-Starting in C++17, the behavior of data() is completely identical to c_str().
+c_str() guarantees returning a const char* terminated by a null character (\0), which can be passed directly to printf, fopen, or any function expecting a C string. data() behaves identically to c_str() starting from C++17.

-Here is a rule you must memorize: the pointers returned by c_str() and data() are owned by the string object.
+Here is a rule you must remember: the pointers returned by c_str() and data() are owned by the string object.
 Once the string is modified or destroyed, the pointers become invalid.
-Therefore, never store the return value of c_str() and then perform operations that might change the string—complete all modifications first, and only call c_str() at the very end to pass it to a C API.
+Therefore, never store the return value of c_str() and then perform operations that might change the string—complete all modifications first, then call c_str() to pass to the C API.

 Step 7 — Numeric Conversion and Line Input